On some new invariants for strong shift equivalence for shifts of finite type: Introduction.

 \section{Introduction.}

-The shifts of finite type (STFs) form an important class of symbolic dynamical systems which has fundamental applications in mathematics, physics and computer science.
+The shifts of finite type (SFTs) form an important class of symbolic dynamical systems which has fundamental applications in mathematics, physics and computer science.
 The classification problem for irreducible SFTs up to conjugacy is generally believed to be undecidable as indicated by the examples of Kim and Roush \cite{kim-roush_williams} demonstrating the difference between Williams' concepts \cite{williams} of \emph{shift equivalence} and \emph{strong shift equivalence}.
 Indeed, shift equivalence is decidable \cite{kim-roush_decidable}, but it is the more elusive strong shift equivalence which encodes this significant problem, and one can no longer hope that these properties are one and the same.
+Furthermore, the procedure in \cite{kim-roush_decidable} is not readily implementable by computer algebra systems, and hence, unfortunately, of little practical use when trying to determine what strong shift equivalences exist on a large body of matrices.

 When attempting to prove that two matrices \textbf{fail} to be strongly shift equivalent one has access to a large and very diverse family of invariants developed over the last decades, see \cite{lind-marcus} for a summary.
 Most of these invariants are efficiently computable and comparable as they take the form of algebraic numbers, finitely generated groups etc. An important invariant was developed by Trow in \cite{trow} and Boyle, Marcus, Trow in \cite{bmt}.
 This invariant takes the form of the class of a certain ideal in a certain integral domain (see below in section \ref{inv} for details).
 We shall refer to it as the BMT invariant for brevity.
 The fact that the BMT invariant is not readily computable was the starting point and prime motivation behind the present paper.